jayzes/wedding-website/_sections/things_to_do.md

 golf course set in the shadow of the ski resort.

-We'll have discounted options for both locations - if golf is your jam, check back by mid-February for details.
+We'll have discounted options for both locations - if golf is your jam, check back in the spring for details.

 ### Yoga
 A favorite summer tradition for both of us is Vail’s free Saturday morning yoga classes on the “lawn” (turf on the skating rink) at Solaris.
 Starting at 9am, it’s a great way to unwind and enjoy the outdoors from the comfort of your mat.